-Adverbs ending in -ly use more to form the comparative and most to form the superlative.
+With adverbs ending in -ly, you must use more to form the comparative, and most to form the superlative.

 |quietly||more quietly||most quietly|

 |slowly||more slowly||most slowly|

 |seriously||more seriously||most seriously|

 - The teacher spoke more slowly to help us to understand.

 With short adverbs that do not end in -ly comparative and superlative forms are identical to adjectives: add -er to form the comparative and -est to form the superlative.
 If the adverb ends in e, remove it before adding the ending.

 - Everyone in the race ran fast, but John ran the fastest of all.

 Some adverbs have irregular comparative and superlative forms.

 - The little boy ran farther than his friends.